texmacs/markdown/README.md

 This is **very brittle**.
 For instance, the converter breaks if:

-* There is markup inside tags which expect strings (mostly fixed)
+* There is markup inside tags which expect strings (mostly fixed).
-* There is malformed markup in some other way
+* There is malformed markup in some other way.
+* strong or em tags are nested (e.g. em + em = regular in texmacs but the converter keeps adding asterisks).

 ## To do ##

-* Tests!
+* Tests! something like `cd tests && texmacs -x '(load "run.scm")' -q`
 * Extract all Hugo extensions to a separate file, use overloading and extension of the dispatch hashmaps
 * Use TeXmacs' `logic-dispatch`.